 Where Can I Buy Saffron?

 Saffron has become easier and easier to find as it gains popularity.
-Find it in Middle Eastern, Indian and Spanish supermarkets, specialty grocery stores, health food stores, some bulk stores, or you can find it here on Amazon. (affiliate link)
+Find it in Middle Eastern, Indian and Spanish supermarkets, specialty grocery stores, health food stores, some bulk stores, or you can purchase saffron on Amazon.